Agent Builder Demo Application

 Add a new Dropdown input component

-Move the component up above the Generate response button
+Move the component above the Draft response button

-Move the component above the Generate response button by clicking the up arrow icon in the component’s settings.
+Move the component above the Draft response button by clicking the three vertical dots on the component’s settings menu and selecting Move up.

 The UI should now look like this: